Bad Liar (Imagine Dragons song)

 "Bad Liar" is a song by American pop rock band Imagine Dragons.
-The song was released through Interscope and Kidinakorner records on November 6, 2018, as the fourth single from their fourth studio album, Origins (2018).
-It was written by Imagine Dragons, Aja Volkman and Jorgen Odegard, and produced by Odegard.
+It was released through Interscope and Kidinakorner records on November 6, 2018, as the fourth single from the band's fourth studio album, Origins (2018).
+The song was written by Ben McKee, Daniel Platzman, Dan Reynolds, and Wayne Sermon, along with Aja Volkman and Jorgen Odegard, with the latter handling production.

 "Bad Liar" peaked at number 56 on the US Billboard Hot 100.
 It topped the charts in Czech Republic and Latvia, and reached the top 10 in Belgium, Finland, Slovakia and Switzerland; as well as the top 20 in Australia, Austria, Germany, Italy, New Zealand, Norway, Poland, Singapore and Sweden.
-On May 31, 2019, a "stripped" version titled "Bad Liar- Stripped" was released.
-The song was used in the 2020 Cartoon Saloon film Wolfwalkers.
+On May 31, 2019, a "stripped" version titled "Bad Liar – Stripped" was released.

 Background

-"Bad Liar" was co-written by Imagine Dragons lead vocalist Dan Reynolds and his wife Aja Volkman shortly before they separated.
+The song was co-written by Imagine Dragons lead vocalist Dan Reynolds and his wife Aja Volkman shortly before they separated.
 However, Reynolds has said the couple did not end up going through with the divorce.

 The Norwegian progressive rock band Maraton pointed out that the cover image for their single "Blood Music" is the same as Imagine Dragons’ cover image for "Bad Liar", with only the coloration being different.
 Maraton's single was released in February 2018, while Imagine Dragons’ song dropped nine months later in November 2018.
-Despite the undeniable shared artwork, Maraton released a statement revealing they had purchased the artwork from the artist Beeple Crap, but had no deal giving them exclusive rights to the photo.
+Despite the undeniable shared artwork, Maraton released a statement revealing they had purchased the artwork from the artist Beeple, but had no deal giving them exclusive rights to the photo.